-Dark patches in Capture's preview pane (top-down map of the site) can develop for a number of reasons.
+Dark patches in Capture's preview pane (top-down map of the scanned area) can develop for a number of reasons.

-However, they all mean that the camera could not pick up any depth information from that point.
+However, they all mean the camera could not pick up any depth information from that point.

 Area is Obstructed or Not in View

-The Matterport camera cannot see behind obstacles, so it paints black areas that it can't see.
+The Matterport camera cannot see behind obstacles, so these areas are left black.

-For example, in the middle red box in the image above, the camera cannot see past the couch's "shadow".
+For example, in the middle red box in the image above, the camera (indicated by the blue dot) cannot see past the couch.

 In addition, the camera cannot see directly above or below itself.
 This explains the dark ring around the camera (top red box in above image).